google/capture-thread/README.md

 3. Mockers that need to replace a real object with a mock object without being able to do so via dependency injection.

+Instrumenting C++ code can be difficult and ugly, and once finished it can also cause the original code to be difficult to maintain.
 Explicitly passing objects down from the top causes code to become unmaintainable, and using global static data can cause serious complications in multithreaded environments when you only want to log, trace, or mock a certain call and not others.

+This library solves those problems by tracking information per thread, but also with the possibility of automatically passing information between threads.

 ## Using